-The product is intended as a heat generator for closed heating installations and for hot water generation.
+The product is intended as a heat generator for closed central heating installations and for hot water generation.

-Depending on the gas-fired boiler type, the products referred to in these instructions must only be installed and operated in conjunction with the air/flue pipe accessories listed in the other applicable documents.
+The products referred to in these instructions must only be installed and operated in conjunction with the flue pipe accessories listed in other applicable documents.